German government bond yield falls, Fed in the background | Business

 - Germany

-German bond yields edged lower on Friday, tracking moves in U.S. borrowing costs, and analysts expect the adverse reaction of eurozone bond prices to a hawkish policy meeting of the Federal Reserve this week to prove short-lived.
+German government bond yields fell on Friday tracking moves in U.S. Treasuries, with analysts expecting the adverse reaction on bond prices of the hawkish tone of the Federal Reserve this week to be short-lived.
 The U.S. curve flattened after an initial spike in yields on Thursday, as some investors appeared to have been caught flat-footed by the Fed comments.
 Investors who had been betting on yield curve steepening after the Fed statements scrambled to cover those trades.

-The U.S. 10-year government bond yield was down 1.5 basis points at 1.5% in early London trade.
-"The eurozone government market will be in a wait-and-see mode today, with an eye on U.S. Treasury yields," said Andrea Ponti, co-head of fixed income portfolio management at Kairos Partners.
+U.S. 10-year government bond yield fell 3 basis points to 1.48% in London trade.
+"Eurozone government market will be in a wait-and-see mode today, with an eye on U.S. Treasury yields," Andrea Ponti, co-head fixed income portfolio management at Kairos Partners, said.

-"But after yesterday's bond selloff, the focus is shifting to the ECB's ultra-dovish stance, with investors not forecasting any bond-buying tapering discussion before the fall," he added.
-Germany's 10-year government bond yield fell 1 basis point to 0.2%.
+"But after yesterday's bond selloff, the focus is shifting on the ECB ultra-dovish stance, with investor not forecasting any tapering discussion before the fall," he added.
+Germany's 10-year government bond yield, the bloc's benchmark, was down 2 basis points to -0.21%.

-Italy's 10-year government bond yield rose 0.5 basis point to 0.835%.
-"Markets still seem to be getting to terms with the new Fed reality.
-Curve dynamics, in particular, stand out with 10-30y U.S. Treasuries switching from aggressive bear-flattening after the FOMC to bull-flattening during yesterday's recovery," Commerzbank told clients.
+The first bond backing the EU's COVID-19 recovery fund issued on Wednesday continued to outperform the same maturity Bund, with yields falling 5 bps to 0.043%.
+Unicredit analysts said that "after a turbulent week, we expect the next several days to see a modest increase in U.S. real rates, to which Euro zone government bond yields should remain rather immune."

+German producer prices surged 7.2% year-on-year in May and, hence, the strongest pace since autumn 2008, without triggering much price action in the fixed income market.
+But "pipeline inflation pressure is likely to increase in the next few months to levels which were last seen in the 1970s and 1980s", Unicredit chief German economist Andreas Rees said.

-Besides, the "capitulation of 10y TIPS break-evens to the lowest level since end-March amid steady real yields is leaving inflation expectations as Powell's major victim," they said, adding that they seem "misguided in the current situation."
-According to Deutsche Bank economist George Saravelos, this notable drop in inflation expectations "is telling us that the market is taking an extremely pessimistic view on real neutral rates".
+On the U.S. front, the "capitulation of 10y TIPS break-evens to the lowest level since end-March amid steady real yields is leaving inflation expectations as (Fed chair Jerome) Powell's major victim," Commerzbank analysts said, adding that they seem "misguided in the current situation".
+According to Deutsche Bank economist George Saravelos, this notable drop in U.S. inflation expectations coupled with a fall in nominal yields "is telling us that the market is taking an extremely pessimistic view on real neutral rates".

+"If the Fed decides to go early, the market is saying it won't be able to go very far before inflation and growth hit a speed limit, pushing yield expectations after the initial hike lower," Saravelos said in a research note.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)